engagepy/LangGraph-CoPilotKit-Agent/README.md

 - **LangGraph**: For the powerful graph-based agent framework
 - **LangChain**: For the LLM integration capabilities
+- **LangSmith**: For tracing, observability, and API key management
 - **OpenAI**: For the GPT models
 - **Tavily**: For the web search API
 - **OpenWeatherMap**: For weather data API